ZohreScript/todoAppRTK/README.md

 # Getting Started with Create React App
-you should start db.jason in terminal with: npm run server  then create db.jason on server (http://localhost:5000/todos) to run correctly
+you should start db.json in terminal with: npm run server  then create db.json on server (http://localhost:5000/todos) to run correctly